Amruthhs/Customers-within-100km/README.md

 # Customers-within-100km
-Program to invite any customer within 100km of our office for some food and drinks on us
+Program to invite any customer within 100km of our office for some food and drinks

 Program is written in Python 3